Det Harboeske Enkefruekloster

 Det Harboeske Enkefruekloster (English: Harboe's Refuge for Widowed Ladies) is a Late Baroque building on Stormgade in Copenhagen, Denmark.
 The charity was founded by Christine Harboe (née Baroness Fuiren).
 The building was listed in the Danish registry of protected buildings and places in 1918.

 History

 Early history

 The lot was originally acquired by landdrost Simon de Pethum when Stormgade was created together with the rest of the new Frederiksholm neighbourhood.
 The house was possibly designed by court architect Lambert van Haven.
 He lived in the building with his wife and 11 children.

-Wilersen and Harboe families
+Eilersen and Harboe families

-In 1700, Lambert van Haven's widow sold the property to Baroness Margrethe Eilersen (1648-1708), the mother of Christina Christina Eilersen.
+In 1700, Lambert van Haven's widow sold the property to Baroness Margrethe Fuiren (née Eilersen, 1648–1708), widow of lensbaron Diderik Fuiren.
+The new owner was the mother of Christina Fuiren.
 The two baronesses lived in the house until Christina's marriage to former war minister Jens Harboe.
-Eilersen died in 1708 and in 1711 the wealthy couple extended the house in Stormgade with the assistance of Elias David Häusser who had also designed the 1st Christiansborg Palace.
+Margrethe Fuiren died in 1708 and in 1711 the wealthy couple extended the house in Stormgade with the assistance of Elias David Häusser who had also designed the 1st Christiansborg Palace.
 Jens Harboe died after six years of marriage, leaving one of the richest widows in Denmark.
+She owned the estates Støvringgaard, Gerdrup and Lyngbygaard.